-- November Review 4

-- January Review 5 with January trial exam grades and MLO

-- February Risk of failure intervention.

-- April Review 6
+- November Review 4 with updates to UCAS predicted grades if appropriate - January Review 5 with January trial exam grades and MLO - February Risk of failure intervention. - April Review 6

 At review points two to six students are grouped into quadrants based on their application and their progress.